 \subsection{Binary Markov regime}

-In this subsection, we present the $\mathscr{C}^\pm_p$-class of Markov switching binary regime geometric L\'{e}vy processes.
 After removing the jump term from \eqref{bin}, the model reduces to \eqref{binary} where $X$ denotes a Markov chain.
 Since, the continuous time Markov chain $X$ can be characterized by its instantaneous transition rate matrix $\lambda:= $, the class of all possible models in \eqref{binary} can be identified with the following set $\Theta$ of all possible parameters

-The parameter set of continuous parts of sub-classes $\mathscr{C}^+_p$ and $\mathscr{C}^-_p$ are subsets of $\Theta$ and would be derived, in this subsection, as the solution space of a system of equations.
-As the sojourn time distribution of state $i$ is Exp$(\la_i)$ for $i=1,2$ using Definition \ref{padcls+}, we have